shapoco/picow-ntp-7seg-clock/README.md

     > [!WARNING]
     > Please make sure that the blinking light is not visible to third parties, as the information entered into the form is not encrypted.

-5. The display will turn off and show the time once the Wi-Fi connection and NTP synchronization are successful.
+5. The display will go blank for a few seconds, then show the time once the Wi-Fi connection and NTP synchronization are successful.

 For more information about the configuration interface, see the [VLConfig](https://github.com/shapoco/vlconfig) repository.